AIESydProgYr12021/aie_cpd-Samnang/Documentation/01 - GameDesignPitch.md

 ## Reference
 Are there simular games? what are they, how do they relate, how is your game different?

-bomberman
+bomberman, my game is differnt, no ballons or pvp.

 ## Player experience and game POV

 - Who is the player?
 What is the setting?
 What is the fantasy the game grants the player?
 What emotions do you want the player to feel?
 What are the major phases of the player’s experience in the game?

-the player is a man that can place bombs in a tiled map area. i want this game to feel fun and have the player enjoy the different ways to complete a level.
+the player is a ball that can place bombs in a tiled map area. i want this game to feel fun and have the player enjoy the different ways to complete a level.

 ## Unique Selling Points
 What makes your game stand out?
 How is it different from all other games?